rolandobrown/grow.github.io/source/_posts/2015-08-24-taking-care-of-business-with-a-little-rspec.markdown

 In that place, a deep understanding of RSpec Expectations lead to a very flexible safe-to-fail environment.
 I value flexibility as much as I value a safe-to-fail environment.
 Like Seymour Papert, I think we can extend this way of creating over to learning.

-  {% blockquote %}
-  "Many children are held back in their learning because they have a model of learning in which you have either ‘got it’ or ‘got it wrong.’
+> "Many children are held back in their learning because they have a model of learning in which you have either 'got it' or 'got it wrong.'
 But when you program a computer you almost never get it right the first time.
 Learning to be a master programmer is learning to become highly skilled at isolating and correcting bugs ...
 The question to ask about the program is not whether it is right or wrong, but if it is fixable.
-If this way of looking at intellectual products were generalized to how the larger culture thinks about knowledge and its acquisition we might all be less intimidated by our fears of ‘being wrong.’ -Seymour Papert
+If this way of looking at intellectual products were generalized to how the larger culture thinks about knowledge and its acquisition we might all be less intimidated by our fears of 'being wrong.' -Seymour Papert
-  {% endblockquote %}

 Hopefully, we can apply where appropriate some of these approaches to how we extend R-E-S-P-E-C-T in our most important relationships: the ones we have with other human beings, and, of course, our animals and plants too!